OpenEnergyPlatform/ontology/CONTRIBUTING.md

 ### Communicate

 Feel free to ask the community if you need help.
 We are happy to support you.
-If you want to contact specific teammembers or experts, please check out the Team section of our [README](https://github.com/OpenEnergyPlatform/ontology/blob/dev/README.md) file.
+If you want to contact specific teammembers or experts, please check out the Teams section of our [README](https://github.com/OpenEnergyPlatform/ontology?tab=readme-ov-file#teams) file.
 Use the [OEP contact form](https://openenergyplatform.org/contact/) if you want to become a team member.